norvig/paip-lisp/docs/chapter3.md

 For example, (`a b e`) would be the bit vector `#*11001` or the integer 25, which can also be written as `#b11001`.

 The advantage of using bit sequences is that it takes less space to encode a set, assuming a small universe.
-Computation will be faster, because the computer’s underlying instruction set will typically process 32 elements at a time.
+Computation will be faster, because the computer's underlying instruction set will typically process 32 elements at a time.

 Common Lisp provides a full complement of functions on both bit vectors and integers.
 The following table lists some, their correspondence to the list functions.